Ukrainian opposition accuses Yanukovich of stealing EU dream

 "No one can tell us what to do.
 We will build our own Europe in Ukraine.
 Are we worse than Europe?"
 Artyom Silchenko, a student, told a state television channel.

-Earlier in the day, local media said five journalists had been beaten up by 'sportsmen', code for thugs enforcing the government's will on the street.
+Despite the proximity of the two demonstrations, there were no reports of violence between protesters.
+But local media said five journalists had been beaten up by 'sportsmen', code for thugs enforcing the government's will on the street.

 Yanukovich denies using any such tactics.